-A paradigm shift is occurring in the clinical trials industry surrounding mobile technology, or more specifically, mobile health (mHealth).
+A paradigm shift is occurring in the clinical trials industry surrounding mobile technology, or more specifically, mobile health (mHealth) following the COVID-19 pandemic.
 Organizations are beginning to recognize the power mHealth has to positively affect their clinical trials and are implementing technologies at an increasing rate.
 A survey representing pharma, CROs, and service providers around the world indicated more than two-thirds (68%) of those who currently use mHealth in clinical trials use mobile apps.

 Here at CDS, we’ve long envisioned the mobile app as an end-to-end solution, encapsulating integral functions from electronic patient-reported outcomes (ePRO) and electronic data capture (EDC) to clinical trial management system (CTMS) and randomization and trial supply management (RTSM).
 A mobile-forward approach to clinical trials affords many advantages that cannot be realized with other modalities.
 Among the many ways mobile apps can advance research, here are four benefits we’ll expect to see in 2018 and beyond: